michaelgrosner/tribeca/README.md

 2. Set up mongodb.
 If you do not have a mongodb instance already running: `docker run -p 27017:27017 --name tribeca-mongo -d mongo`.

-3. Copy the repository [Dockerfile](https://raw.githubusercontent.com/ctubio/tribeca/master/Dockerfile) into a text editor.
+3. Copy the repository [Dockerfile](https://raw.githubusercontent.com/ctubio/tribeca/master/dist/Dockerfile) into a text editor.
 Change the environment variables to match your desired [configuration](https://github.com/ctubio/tribeca#configuration).
 Input your exchange connectivity information, account information, and mongoDB credentials.

-4. Save the Dockerfile, preferably in a secure location and in an empty directory.
+4. Save your new Dockerfile, preferably in a secure location and in an empty directory.
 Build the image from the Dockerfile `docker build -t tribeca .`

 5. Run the container `docker run -p 3000:3000 --link tribeca-mongo:mongo --name tribeca -d tribeca`.
 If you run `docker ps`, you should see tribeca and mongo containers running.